ABOUT AM SHALOM:

 Reform Jews are committed to the principle of inclusion, not exclusion.
 Since 1978 the Reform Movement has been reaching out to Jews-by-choice and interfaith families, encouraging them to embrace Judaism.
 Reform Jews consider children to be Jewish if they are the child of a Jewish father or mother, so long as the child is raised as a Jew.

 Reform Jews are committed to the absolute equality of women in all areas of Jewish life.
 We were the first movement to ordain women rabbis, invest women cantors, and elect women presidents of our synagogues.

 Reform Jews are also committed to the full participation of the LGBTQ+ community in synagogue life as well as society at large.

 Shabbat is a joyous occasion at Am Shalom whether we celebrate within our sanctuary, outdoors under the stars, or on the unspoiled waters of Georgian Bay.
-Together with our spiritual leader, Cantorial Soloist Audrey Kaufman, educational advisor, Dr. Ira Schweitzer, and our wonderful and talented Shirat Am Shalom Choir, we explore Reform Judaism’s traditions enriching our Jewish experience.
+Together with our spiritual leader, Cantorial Soloist Audrey Kaufman, and our wonderful and talented Shirat Am Shalom Choir, we explore Reform Judaism’s traditions enriching our Jewish experience.

 Our members are active and involved in a variety of Social Action programs, which focus on volunteering in the community.
 For over three decades the Am Shalom Congregation has built a Jewish community interested in studying the many aspects of Reform Jewish life.

-Located an hour north of Toronto, the Am Shalom Congregation welcomes you to our next worship service, social gathering, or holiday celebration.
+Located an hour north of Toronto in the south end of Barrie, the Am Shalom Congregation welcomes you to our next worship service, social gathering, or holiday celebration.